 - They seem to be more resistant to tooth decay for patients who seem to get cavities easily;

-- They’re less technique-sensitive, so silver fillings that are only “so-so” can last a long time, and even if a little saliva contaminates them, they can do fine.
+- They’re less technique-sensitive, so silver fillings that are only “so-so” can last a long time.
+Even if a little saliva contaminates them, they do fine.

 Disadvantages of Silver Fillings

-Well, this one’s so easy, I probably don’t need to say it, but just so no one misses it…….silver fillings are kinda ugly.
-No two ways about it; we can polish them to a high shine that almost looks pretty, and even give them really nice shape, but not matter what, they don’t look like your teeth.
+Well, this one’s so easy, I probably don’t need to say it, but silver fillings are kinda ugly.
+No two ways about it; we can polish them to a high shine that almost looks pretty, and even give them really nice shape.
+No matter what though, they don’t look like teeth.

-What’s the Difference Between a Filling, an Onlay, and a Crown?
+The Difference Between a Filling, an Onlay, & a Crown

-When a tooth is broken down, there’s kind of a limit on how big one can make a filling before you run into problems with strength and durability.
-When that point is reach, we start recommending either an onlay or a crown.
-Most people know what a crown is, but Onlays seem to be less well known, so here are the differences.
+When a tooth is broken down, there’s a limit to how big we can make a filling.
+Filling materials, except for silver fillings, aren’t as tough, so they wear out much faster.
+When that point is reached, we start recommending either an onlay or a crown.
+Most people know what a crown is, but onlays are less well known, Here are the differences.

 In this photo, you can see a gold onlay, 2 porcelain crowns, and a tooth-colored filling.

-Just like a filling, an Onlay will only cover part of the tooth, but that part usually includes 1 or more of the cusps.
-This means that an onlay is more conservative than a crown – it saves more healthy tooth.
-However, an onlay is made in the same way that a crown is made, either with porcelain or gold, so it has the same strength and durability as a crown.
+Just like a filling, an onlay covers just part of the tooth, but that part usually includes 1 or more cusps.
+This means an onlay is more conservative than a crown – it saves more healthy tooth.
+Since an onlay is made like a crown, either with porcelain or gold, it’s as strong and durable as a crown.
 This means that an onlay is stronger and longer-lasting than a filling – you won’t need the tooth worked on as often.
-However, it does also mean that an onlay costs the same as the crown, not as a filling.
+However, it also means that an onlay costs the same as a crown, not a filling.

 Porcelain or Gold for Your Onlay or Crown?

-Gold is Still the “Gold Standard” for Lasting Longest
+Gold is Still the “Gold Standard” for Longest-lasting

 One-Visit Porcelain Onlays & Crowns with CEREC

-But since most people want their teeth to look like teeth, not like jewelry, 90-95% of the onlays and crowns that we do are made with Emax porcelain, which is made right in our office with CEREC AC Bluecam system.
-Emax is INCREDIBLY strong once it’s bonded to your tooth, and it’s the same porcelain that most labs use to do the same thing, so why not get it done in 1 visit with us, instead of multiple visits somewhere else?
+Since most people want their teeth to look like teeth, we make most onlays and crowns with Emax porcelain right in our office with CEREC AC Bluecam system.
+Emax is natural-looking & quite strong once bonded to your tooth.
+CEREC crowns last a very long time.
+It’s the same porcelain that most labs use.
+You get it done in 1 visit with us though, instead of multiple visits somewhere else.